 Waist circumference is also a helpful tool for assessing body fat levels.
-To reduce chronic disease risk, it’s recommended that women keep their waist circumference under 31.4 inches (80 cm) and men under 35.4 inches (90 cm) (
+To reduce chronic disease risk, the World Health Organization (WHO) recommends that women keep their waist circumference under 31.4 inches (80 cm) and men under 35.4 inches (90 cm) (

 Body weight is just one piece of a large puzzle

 You should consider several factors when determining an ideal body weight range.